Santhosh26/SSC-ASPM/PLAN.md

 ## Executive Summary

-Transform the static ASPM dashboard (`aspm_dashboard_otw.html`) into a fully functional system that pulls real-time data from Fortify Software Security Center (SSC).
+Transform the static ASPM dashboard (`aspm_dashboard.html`) into a fully functional system that pulls real-time data from Fortify Software Security Center (SSC).
 The solution uses a Node.js/Express backend for data aggregation and caching, with Python test scripts for initial API validation.

+**Current Status:** Phase 1 COMPLETE ✅ (November 18, 2025)

 ## Architecture Overview